Samantha's Story

 What are you doing today?

 I am now a Director of Business Declares a path which allows me to align my work with my values rather than be caught on a treadmill of money making and competition.
-Working with the other amazing Directors, who also have a corporate background, and who also see that we need structural, system changes in business to drive change is inspiring.
+Working with the other incredible Directors – Ben Tolhurst and Sam Baker- who also donate their time, and have walked away from high level corporate careers, and who see that we need structural, system changes in business to drive change is inspiring.
 Slowing down and recalibrating my life has also been instrumental in ensuring that my work comes from a positive non-ego driven place, and to ensure that we are collaborating across the ecosystem of fantastic organisations to maximise our chance to effect positive change.

-My life today reflects the shift I longed for—less consumption, more time in nature, and work that does no harm.
+My life today reflects the shift I longed for—less consumption, more time in nature, and work that tries to minimise harm.
 I feel more grounded, more aligned, and more able to use my agency for impact than I ever did inside the system.
 I’ve gained a sense of purpose and energy for what I do – motivations that far outweigh what I left behind.

 To move away from the industry, you need to understand the science and the urgency.
 You need to look honestly at your organisation’s true impacts and at whether staying aligns with your values.
 Don’t cling to money or momentum; be bold, have difficult conversations, and remember that meaning and fulfilment often grow once you step beyond the industry.
 What is the best thing you can do for your children, nieces, nephews and loved ones?
-It is a bigger risk staying with business as usual than it is to start safeguarding our ability to stay within planetary boundaries.
+It is a bigger risk staying with business as usual than it is to start getting us back within the critical planetary boundaries.

 Parting reflections

-I look back on my career path with respect for the discipline and clarity it taught me about how narrow my world had become.
-Leaving the oil industry helped me see what lies beyond targets and performance, and the importance of choosing work that stretches and fulfils you.
+I look back on my career path with respect for the discipline and clarity it taught me and I must be sensitive to the fact that I do the volunteering work I do now because I earned money in that industry.
+Leaving it helped me see what lies beyond targets and performance, and the importance of choosing work that stretches and fulfils you.

 “I felt this complete disconnect from my life, a grief – once I realized that my core values and beliefs were so far from what I was doing.”